Shujie-Xu/Shujie-Xu.github.io/content/research/_index.md

 **The Numbers Game: Effects of Listing Price Formats in Housing Bargaining**
 with Haaris Mateen, Franklin Qian, Ye Zhang, and Tianxiang Zheng

-We examine how round versus precise listing prices shape bargaining power in housing markets by combining 80M+ MLS records with HMDA-CoreLogic matched mortgages.
+We examine how round versus precise listing prices shape bargaining power in housing markets by combining 80M+ property listing records from a large proprietary multi-market housing transactions dataset with matched federally mandated mortgage reporting data and proprietary property transaction records.
 I lead the text-based measurement strategy that flags impatient or strategic sellers from listing remarks using Word2Vec embeddings, design the seller sorting index, and run heterogeneity analyses by neighborhood demographics and price segments.
 The goal is to open up the mechanism behind seemingly behavioral pricing rules with evidence grounded in text and administrative data.

 **Enterprise Supply Chain Risk and Network Status**
 with Prof. Yue Tang